Poddiachyi/CryptocurrencyPricePrediction/README.md

 There are two datasets.
 File dataset.csv contains raw data from the website.
 File dataset_for_lstm.csv contains preprocessed data from the same website.

 The first way was to use Deep Learning methods to predict the price.
-Another to use SMA to round microchanges in the price and to do classification task rather then regression.
+Another was to use SMA to round microchanges in the price and to do classification task rather then regression.

 Unfortunately the project was abandoned before that.